akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/4-deploying.md

 Mutual authentication with TLS (mTLS) can be very useful where only other known services are allowed to interact with a service, and public access should be denied.
 See [Akka gRPC documentation](https://doc.akka.io/docs/akka-grpc/current/mtls.html).

 We are going to use a network load balancer for simplicity of this example, and we are not using TLS.
-This is of course not a valid choice for real applications.
+Real applications would of course require TLS.

 Follow the instructions of how to [install the AWS Load Balancer Controller add-on](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html).